Lenny's Podcast/Discussions

 milo

 That is exactly the question.
-Most systems treat early messages as equal weight to late ones.
-The best hosts treat early disclosures as structurally important -- they shape everything that follows, even when not explicitly referenced.
+A system that weights early messages the same as late ones lets them fade.
+The hosts in these moments treat early disclosures as structurally important -- they shape everything that follows, even when not explicitly referenced.

 juni